 - Students who plan to work on a master's thesis should meet with faculty during their senior year to discuss support for their master’s degree.
 Support includes a graduate research assistantship (GRA) or a graduate teaching assistantship (GTA), and the appropriate tuition reduction and stipends.

-- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering, Nuclear Engineering, Medical Physics, Paper Science or Bioengineering programs within the Woodruff School.
+- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering (MSME), Nuclear Engineering (MSNE), Medical Physics (MEMP), Bioengineering (MSBIOE) or Robotics programs within the Woodruff School.

-- Students starting as freshman at Georgia Tech must apply after earning 30 credit hours but before 75 earned credit hours, including transfer and AP credit hours.
-Applications from students with more than 75 earned hours are reviewed on a case-by-case basis.
+- Students must apply after earning 30 credit hours but before 75 earned credit hours, including transfer and AP credit hours.

 - Students have shown appropriate progress towards their degree program.

-- Obtained a grade point average (GPA) of 3.5 or higher at Georgia Tech.
+- Obtained a grade point average (GPA) of 3.5 or higher at Georgia Tech for the MSME, MSNRE, MSMP or MSBIOE programs.
+The MS in Robotics requires a 3.75 GPA to apply.
 The grade point average (GPA) for admission to the program is based only on classes taken at Georgia Tech.
 No transfer classes are included.

-To maintain eligibility for the BS/MS program, students must:
+To maintain eligibility for the BS/MS program after being accepted, students must: